apoclyps/reviews/README.md

 (env)$ python cli.py dashboard
 ```

-If you wish to keep a copy of code review manager on your host system forever, you can install and run it using:
+If you wish to keep a copy of Reviews on your host system forever, you can install and run it using:

 ```bash
 $ export ENABLE_NOTIFICATIONS=true